lrvick/django-barcode-auth/README.md

   keyboard (most of them do) and use it to log-in a user via django's auth system.

-  Ideal for touch-screen kiosk deployments.
+  Ideal for touch-screen kiosk deployments, cash registers, people who want to feel like James Bond when they log into their blog, etc.

   Also has hooks to generate barcodes for all users, that can be obtained and printed from an admin interface.